 When you move out, send your landlord a letter that asks her to return your security deposit.
 Give her an address to send the check.
 Keep a copy of your letter.
 Or make arrangements to pick up your check.

 If you do not get your security deposit back within 30 days after you move out, write to your landlord.
 Ask for the entire security deposit back.
-See sample Security Deposit Demand Letter for Tenants in an Apartment (Form 5).
+See sample Security Deposit Demand Letter for Tenants Moving Out (Form 6).

 Moving Out Checklist